22Neves/devsite-docs/guides/checkout-pro/integrate-chopro-web.en.md

 ------------

 You will then be able to observe the payment button rendered on your page.
+If you want to make changes to the text or a visual change, please visit the sections on [Change texts](/developers/en/docs/checkout-bricks/wallet-brick/visual-customizations/change-texts) and [Change appearance](/developers/en/docs/checkout-bricks/wallet-brick/visual-customizations/change-appearance).

 ![wallet-render](cow/cow-render-wallet-en.png)